moleculerjs/moleculer-channels/README.md

 ![Dead-Letter](assets/dead_letter.png)

 ## Graceful stopping
-The adapters tracks the messages that are being processed.
+The adapters track the messages that are being processed.
 This means that when a service or the broker is stopping the adapter will block the process and wait until all active messages are processed.

 ## Publishing
 Use the `broker.sendToChannel(channelName, payload, opts)` method to send a message to a channel.
 The `payload` should be a serializable data.